 Asylum and Withholding of Removal:

 It is important to present detailed information to delineate your claim that is on account of one of the statutorily prescribed grounds and persecution.
-Only with effective legal representation, can your asylum claim be meeting the stringent legal standards.
+Only with effective legal representation, can your asylum claim meet the stringent legal standards.